Back-up beeper: Criticism

 Back-up beepers have been criticized by the public and in scientific literature.
 Beepers are at or near the top of lists of complaints to government road builders about road construction noise.
-There is published concern that due to desensitization and the cry wolf effect people tend to disregard ever-present alarm sounds, diminishing their effectiveness.
+Beepers cause alarm fatigue by constantly sounding when a risk is not necessarily present to those who can hear it: this cry wolf effect can result in desensitization as people tend to disregard ever-present alarm sounds, diminishing their effectiveness and potentially increasing risk.
 The typical 1000 Hz pure tone beeps at 97-112 decibels exceed the long-term hearing loss threshold of 70 decibels.
+The loud beepers can be heard 200 feet or more away, much farther than necessary to alert an individual in danger.

 Brains do not adapt to the repetitive and persistent sound of back-up beepers, but have evolved to process natural sounds that dissipate.
 The sound is perceived as irritating or painful, which breaks concentration.

 In some countries, back-up warning systems using blasts of white noise have become more common.
 White noise is more audible than monotone beeping over background noise, and one can more easily ascertain the distance and direction of the sound.